Level 2 Development

 GREENBELT, Md., May 27 /PRNewswire/ -- Bozzuto Management Company today announced that, for a limited time, the View 14 luxury apartment community – located in the hip U Street Corridor of Washington, D.C. – now brings the world within reach via a new "iPad For Your New Pad" giveaway.

 Known for its fantastic city vistas along 14th and U Streets, View 14 now offers an iPad and one month's rent free with every new signed lease.
-The offer extends to any referrals, including referrals from current residents, which result in a new signed lease.
+The offer extends to any referrals, including referrals from current residents, which result in a new

 Read More